boriskaborisenko/parcel_react_base/README.md

-# React + Parcel Basic Project Template
+# React + Redux.
+Parcel Basic Project Template

 No webpack.
 No setup.
 Just works!
-Babel and React inside.
+Babel inside.

 Type ```npm start``` in console to run development on http://localhost:1234